go-vgo/robotgo/CONTRIBUTING.md

 ## Maintainers

-To make sure every PR is checked, we got team maintainers.A maintainer should be a contributor of Robotgo and contributed at least 4 accepted PRs.
+To make sure every PR is checked, we got team maintainers.
+A maintainer should be a contributor of Robotgo and contributed at least 4 accepted PRs.

 ## Owners

-Since Robotgo is a pure community organization without any company support,Copyright 2016-2017 The go-vgo Project Developers.
+Since Robotgo is a pure community organization without any company support, Copyright 2016-2017 The go-vgo Project Developers.

 ## Versions